null

 SOLUTION

-If your bit has lost its tip, then it needs to be replaced.
+If your bit has lost its tip, it needs to be replaced.
 All Bad Dog Multi-Purpose Bits are guaranteed for life.
-For details on the lifetime warranty, please click below

-This is an example of incorrectly sharpened drill bit.
+This is an example of an incorrectly sharpened drill bit.

 SOLUTION

 Sharpen the bit on a 118° angle.
-We recommend using our Diamond Wheel to assist with this, but a Drill Doctor or similar product will also work.
-You can also send it back to us and we’ll sharpen it for you under our Lifetime Guarantee.
+We recommend using our Diamond Wheel, but a Drill Doctor or similar product will also work.
+You can also send it back to us and we’ll sharpen it under our Lifetime Guarantee.

 When a dull bit is continually used, it can end up looking like this.